 Micheline Aharonian Marcom was born in Saudi Arabia and raised in Los Angeles.
-She has published six novels, including a trilogy of books about the Armenian genocide and its aftermath in the 20th century.
+She has published seven novels, including a trilogy of books about the Armenian genocide and its aftermath in the 20th century.
 She has received fellowships and awards from the Lannan Foundation, the Whiting Foundation, and the US Artists’ Foundation.
 Her first novel, Three Apples Fell From Heaven, was a New York Times Notable Book and Runner-Up for the PEN/Hemingway Award for First Fiction.
 Her second novel, The Daydreaming Boy, won the PEN/USA Award for Fiction.
 In 2008, Marcom taught in Beirut, Lebanon, on a Fulbright Fellowship.
-Marcom splits here time between California and Virginia where she is a Professor of Creative Writing at the University of Virginia.
+Marcom splits her time between California and Virginia where she is a Professor of Creative Writing at the University of Virginia.
 She is the founder and Creative Director of The New American Story Project [NASP], a digital oral history project focused on unaccompanied Central American minors who journeyed thousands of miles to reach the US.
 Visit NASP at NewAmericanStoryProject.org.

 Get updates about Micheline Aharonian Marcom and recommended reads from Simon & Schuster.
 Plus, get a FREE eBOOK when you sign up!